DigitalCommodore/smartbear-mcp/docs/zephyr-integration.md

 **Use Cases:**
 - Check which test cases cover a specific bug or feature
 - Identify gaps in test coverage for requirements
-- Generate coverage reports for stakeholders
+- Retrieve test coverage data to create reports for stakeholders

 ### Test Case Management